fltech-imbal/imbal/sphinx/source/imbal/shap-explanation.md

 inner workings, but rather to simply provide a simpler, more streamlined interface for some of SHAP's functionalities.

+An important feature that separates SHAP from [LIME](lime-explanation.md) is that SHAP includes the ability to perform explanations across an entire dataset, along with per-sample explanations, whereas LIME only contains the capability to perform per-sample explanations out of the box.

 At the moment, our package does not implement wrappers for SHAP's text classification capabilities.
 The main goal of this package is to be used for space research applications, and we felt that this field would have little use for this capability, though we may